 - Top 8 sightseeing spots on Sado Island

-- 2. Exploring “Shukunegi,” where the historical townscape remains
+- 2. Explore Shukunegi: Where the historical townscape remains

 - 3. Meet the “crested ibis” nurtured by Sado’s nature!

-- 4. Real robots speak about the history of the Sado penal colony at the Sado Historical Legend Museum!
+- 4. Sado History Museum: Real robots speak about the history of the Sado penal colony!

-- 5. Experience 400 years of Japan’s largest gold mine!
+- 5. Sado Kinzan: Experience the 400 years of history at Japan’s largest gold mine!

 - 6. Just like the world of Ghibli movies!?
 A mining facility that tells stories of modernization

-- 8. Be stunned by the panoramic view of the magnificent cliffs!
+- 8. Senkakuwan Bay: Be stunned by the panoramic view of the magnificent cliffs!

 - Enjoy the charm of Sado Island to your heart's content!